 In September 2009, CEWA was officially registered as an Employer Organisation by the Industrial Relations Commission of Western Australia, under the provisions of the Industrial Relations Act 1979.

-CEWA currently represents over 140 community service organisations in WA, with a growing membership base.
+CEWA currently represents 150 community service organisations in WA, with a growing membership base.
 Our members employ in excess of 25,000 staff.